-The short-term bladder storage and voiding dysfunction was significantly lower in patients of nerve-spring group (4.7%) compared with second group (41.7%).
-Also we did not observe the bladder storage and voiding dysfunction in patients of first group 3 and 6 months after procedure compared with patients of second group where the bladder storage and voiding dysfunction was 25.0% and 20.8% respectively.
-In addition the other reason of hydronephrosis is vesicoureteral reflux associated with increasing intravesical pressure owing to postoperative bladder storage and voiding dysfunction in patients with injury the parasympathetic and sympathetic part of pelvic autonomic plexus and nerves.
-It is well known, that voiding difficulties are owing to damage the inferior hypogastric plexus.
-But the bladder storage dysfunction as a hypertonic bladder may result in injury the parasympathetic part of pelvic autonomic nerves - pelvic splanchnic nerves which arise from sacral nerve roots S2-S4.
-As a rule the hypotonic bladder is result of overdistension the bladder capacity [27].
-The stress urinary incontinence was observed in 5 (20.8%) patients of second group.
-The one reason of stress urinary incontinence is damage of sympathetic part of pelvic autonomic nerves – the hypogastric nerves which arise from SHP and abdominal aortic plexus [15].
-Therefore, preservation of autonomic nervous system integrity in the retroperitoneal area and small pelvic, namely: intermesenteric, inferior mesenteric, superior hypogastric and inferior hypogastric plexuses, hypogastric and pelvic splanchnic nerves made it possible to preserve the urinary tract function.
+Rates of short-term bladder storage and voiding dysfunction were significantly lower among patients in the nerve-sparing group (4.7%) relative to those in group 2 (41.7%).
+At 3 and 6 months post-operation, no patients in the NSPAL group exhibited bladder storage and voiding dysfunction, whereas this outcome was observed among 25.0% and 20.8% of patients in the PAL group at these respective time points.
+Another prominent cause of hydronephrosis is vesicoureteral reflux associated with increasing intravesical pressure owing to postoperative bladder storage and voiding dysfunction in patients with injuries to the parasympathetic and sympathetic portions of the pelvic autonomic plexus and nerves.
+Voiding difficulties are primarily attributable to damage to the inferior hypogastric plexus.
+Bladder storage dysfunction may be linked to a hypertonic bladder as a result of injury to the parasympathetic portion of the pelvic autonomic nerves - pelvic splanchnic nerves which arise from sacral nerve roots S2-S4.
+As a rule, bladder hypotonia results from the overdistension of bladder capacity [27].
+Stress urinary incontinence was observed in 5 (20.8%) patients in the PAL group.
+This urological condition can occur due to damage to the sympathetic portion of the pelvic autonomic nerves – the hypogastric nerves which arise from the SHP and abdominal aortic plexus [15].
+As such, the preservation of autonomic nervous system integrity in the retroperitoneal area and small pelvis by avoiding damage to the intermesenteric, inferior mesenteric, superior hypogastric, and inferior hypogastric plexuses, as well as the hypogastric and pelvic splanchnic nerves, made it possible to preserve urinary tract function in patients that underwent NSPAL treatment.

 Conclusion

-In conclusion, systematic NSPAL with RH C1 type does not increase the occurrence of intraoperative vessels injury, lymphedema, lymphocyst, venous thromboses, pulmonary embolism, urinary tract infection, ureterovaginal or external ureteral fistula, but significantly decrease the frequency of hydronephrosis, short-term /long-term urinary tract dysfunction and stress urinary incontinence compared with systematic PAL with RH C2 type.
-At the same time NSPAL by the LRV is useful for treatment of adenocarcinoma and low grade differentiated cervical cancer because NSPAL does not decrease radicality of treatment.
+In summary, systematic NSPAL with type C1 RH does not increase the occurrence of intraoperative vascular injury, lymphedema, lymphocyst formation, venous thrombosis, pulmonary embolism, urinary tract infection, or ureterovaginal or external ureteral fistula formation, whereas it does significantly decrease the frequency of hydronephrosis, short-term /long-term urinary tract dysfunction, and stress urinary incontinence relative to systematic PAL with type C2 RH.
+Performing NSPAL via the LRV represents a valuable approach to treating adenocarcinoma and low-grade differentiated cervical cancer, as NSPAL does not decrease the radicality of treatment.
 The level of NSPAL in the treatment of squamous cell carcinoma and high or moderate grade differentiated cervical cancer is inferior mesenteric artery.

 Disclosure Statement